Why an Attitude of Gratitude is Important?

 Psychological Benefits of Gratitude

 When you feel grateful for anything your brain releases some good chemicals that help you Psychologically.
-Some psychological benefits of gratitude are following:
+Some psychological benefits of gratitude are the following:

 Decrease Negative Emotions